anshumaanshankar/aws-dev/3. IAM, Accounts and AWS Organizations/Part 2.md

 - <ins>They follow the same deny-allow-deny rule. </ins>

 #### Allow vs Deny List
 - deny list: When an SCP is enabled, a fullAWSAcess is automatically applied across the org.
 Meaning, we have full access atp.
 We have to explicitly deny something to prevent usage of something.
+An example of a deny list is present at [Open Deny List JSON](3.
+IAM, Accounts and AWS Organizations/deny_list.json)

 - allow list: This list has no fullAWSAccess on creation, meaning we initially start with implicit denies for everything.
 Anything needing access requires an explicit allow. <ins>More admin overhead</ins>.

 Benefits of deny list over allow is that we would have to allow access one by one as more services are made.
 Having the fullAWSAcess